cardano-scaling/hydra/docs/docs/tutorial/index.md

-# Opening a head on testnet
+# Open a head on testnet

-This tutorial demonstrates how to use `hydra-node` on Cardano's `pre-production` testing environment to open a layer 2 state channel between two participants using the Hydra Head protocol.
+This tutorial demonstrates how to use `hydra-node` on Cardano's `preprod` testing environment to open a layer 2 state channel between two participants using the Hydra Head protocol.
 We'll also use [Mithril](https://mithril.network) for fast node bootstrapping.

 This setup follows the [basic Hydra Head](/topologies/basic) topology, establishing the 'green' Hydra Head between `X` and `Y` as shown below: